dominodatalab/domino-training-wine-quality/README.md

 ![13](raw/latest/readme_images/Histogram.png)
 -->

-7. Rename your notebook 'EDA_code.ipynb' by right-clicking on the file name as shown below.
+7. Rename your notebook `EDA_code.ipynb` by right-clicking on the file name as shown below.
 8. Click the *Save* icon.

 ![14-Rename](readme_images/Rename.png)